 - Meaningful and inclusive child participation, to be measured through a UNICEF USA rubric for measuring child participation

 - Demonstrated dedication to eliminating discrimination against children and young people in policies and actions by the local government, including in the CFCI

 Cities will demonstrate realization of this criteria through evaluation rubrics developed by UNICEF USA to measure outcomes for children, child participation and anti-discrimination efforts.

 How is the CFCI being implemented in the United States?

-On August 12, 2020, International Youth Day, ann annual observance to celebrate young people's voices, actions and meaningful, equitable engagement, UNICEF USA announced the launch of the Child Friendly Cities Initiative in the United States.
-UNICEF USA is partnering with Houston, TX; San Francisco, CA; Minneapolis, MN and Prince George's County, MD as the first cohort of cities and the first county in the United States to implement an ambitious two-year process toward recognization as a UNICEF Child Friend City or County.
+On August 12, 2020, International Youth Day, an annual observance to celebrate young people's voices, actions and meaningful, equitable engagement, UNICEF USA announced the launch of the Child Friendly Cities Initiative in the United States.
+UNICEF USA is partnering with Decatur, GA; Houston, TX; Johnson City, TN; Minneapolis, MN, Prince George's County, MD; and San Francisco, CA as the first cohort of cities and the first county in the United States to implement an ambitious two-year process toward recognization as a UNICEF Child Friend City or County.

 While CFCI is new to the United States as a formal model supported by UNICEF, UNICEF USA builds upon 20+ years of global CFCI experience.
-Established by UNICEF in 1996, CFCI has been adopted in 3,000+ municipalities across more than 40 countries, impacting an estimated 30 million children and young people.
+Established by UNICEF in 1996, CFCI has been adopted in 3,000+ municipalities across 57 countries, impacting an estimated 30 million children and young people.

 Why CFCI in the United States?